 - Crackers.
 Since I’m not cutting out all carbs, I still love a few crunchy crackers (and so does my husband).
-Here I added Pretzel Crisps (also on The Marketplace), but add whatever you love!
+Here I added Pretzel Crisps but add whatever you love!

 - Veggie sticks.
-Since these Thai Chicken Wraps are filled with veggies, I opted for extra fruit instead of extra veggies.
-However, juicy cherry tomatoes, carrot sticks, and celery are a few of my favorites as they store really well and don’t dry out.
+Since these Thai Chicken Wraps are filled with veggies, I opted for extra fruit instead of extra vegetables.
+However, juicy cherry tomatoes, carrot sticks, and celery are a few of my favorites as they store well and don’t dry out.

 - Nuts and seeds.
 Love all nuts?
 Add a small handful, like these Healthy Mix of Raw Nuts, to your tray.

-With most meal prep trays, I recommend enjoying within 3 days for ultimate freshness.
+With most meal prep trays, I recommend enjoying within three days for ultimate freshness.